-Other primarily consists of postage, fraud expense, litigation and regulatory matters expense and various other corporate overhead items such as facilities leases and maintenance, leased equipment and telephone charges.
+Other primarily consists of postage, operational losses, litigation and regulatory matters expense and various other corporate overhead items such as facilities' costs and telephone charges.
 Postage is driven primarily by the number of our active accounts and the percentage of customers that utilize our electronic billing option.
-Fraud is driven primarily by the number of our active Dual Card and general purpose cobranded credit card accounts.
+Fraud, or operational losses, are driven primarily by the number of our active Dual Card and general purpose co-branded credit card accounts.